 - Share guidance with refugee employees about navigating the public transportation system, along with detailed maps and directions.
-Consider translating these materials into a refugee employee's native language and provide them with a multilingual point of contact who can answer any additional questions. - Educate refugee employees about accessing public transportation benefits (e.g., discounted monthly travel cards) and any other commuter benefits offered by your company.
+Consider translating these materials into a refugee employee's local language and provide them with a multilingual point of contact who can answer any additional questions. - Educate refugee employees about accessing public transportation benefits (e.g., discounted travel cards) and any other commuter benefits offered by your company (e.g., interest-free loans for season tickets).